SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

     **Important**: for Germany, this value should be the name of the Health Department (Gesundheitsamt) to which the SORMAS instance will be assigned. <br/>
     E.g. *GA Braunschweig*
-4. After providing the requested data, the certificate files will be generated. <br/>
+5. After providing the requested data, the certificate files will be generated. <br/>
    The generated certificate has a validity of 3 years.
    The certificate files will be available in the root SORMAS directory, in the folder ``/sormas2sormas``.
-5. The generated ``.p12`` file should not be shared with third parties. <br/>
+6. The generated ``.p12`` file should not be shared with third parties. <br/>
    The generated ``.crt`` file will be verified and shared with other SORMAS instances, from which this instance will be able to request data.
 Conversely, in order to enable other SORMAS instances to request data from this instance, their certificate files should be obtained and added to the local truststore.
 More details can be found in the next section.
-6. If the ``SORMAS_PROPERTIES`` environment variable is available, the relevant properties will be automatically set by the script.
+7. The relevant properties will be automatically set by the script in the ``sormas.properties`` file.
-    * Else, the properties which need to be added will be displayed in the console after the script finishes executing.
-    * Please note these properties and add them to the ``sormas.properties`` file.
-This should be located in the ``/domains/sormas`` folder.
-    * Example output:
-    ```
-    sormas.properties file was not found.
-    Please add the following properties to the sormas.properties file:
-    sormas2sormas.keyAlias=mycertificate
-    sormas2sormas.keyPassword=changeit
-    ```

 ### Adding a new certificate to the Truststore